Director, Product Development Salary

 Popular Skills for Director, Product Development

-Survey results imply that Directors of Product Development deploy a substantial tool kit of skills at work.
+Survey takers working as Directors of Product Development report using a large range of professional skills.
 Most notably, skills in Agile Software Development, Engineering Design, Strategic Planning, and Software Development are correlated to pay that is above average, with boosts between 15 percent and 19 percent.
-At the other end of the pay range are skills like Product Marketing.
-Most people familiar with Product Development also know Product Marketing.
+At the other end of the pay range are skills like Product Marketing and Design.
+Most people skilled in Product Development are similarly competent in Product Marketing.

 Pay by Experience Level for Director, Product Development